equinor/radix-public-site/public-site/docs/src/references/reference-radix-config/index.md

 #### `volumeMounts` settings

 - `name` - the name of the volume.
 Unique within `volumeMounts` list of a component
-- `type` - type of storage.
-Supported types:
+- `path` - the folder inside the running container, where the external storage is mounted.
-  - `azure-blob` - mount a container from blob in [Azure storage account](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-overview).
+- `blobfuse2` - mount a container from blob in [Azure storage account](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-overview).
 Uses [CSI Azure blob storage driver](https://github.com/kubernetes-sigs/blob-csi-driver).
-Replaces obsolete type `blob` for Flex Volume obsolete driver.
+Replaces types `blob` and `azure-blob` for obsolete drivers.

-_Applicable for type: `azure-blob`_
+_Options off `blobfuse2`_
+  - `protocol` - a protocol, supported by the BlobFuse2.
+Currently, supports `fuse2`.

-- `storage` - name of the blob container.
+  - `container` - name of the blob container.
-- `path` - the folder inside the running container, where the external storage is mounted.
-- `gid` - Group ID (number) of a [mounted volume owner](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.21/#podsecuritycontext-v1-core).
-It is a Group ID of a user in the running container within component replicas.
+  - `uid` and/or `gid` - User ID and/or group ID (numbers) of a [mounted volume owner](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.21/#podsecuritycontext-v1-core).
+It is a User ID and Group ID of a user in the running container within component replicas.
 Usually a user, which is a member of one or multiple [groups](https://en.wikipedia.org/wiki/Group_identifier), is specified in the `Dockerfile` for the component with command `USER`.
 Read [more details](https://www.radix.equinor.com/docs/topic-docker/#running-as-non-root) about specifying user within `Dockerfile`.
 It is recommended to use because Blobfuse driver do [not honor fsGroup securityContext settings](https://github.com/kubernetes-sigs/blob-csi-driver/blob/master/docs/driver-parameters.md).
+  - `useAdls` - (optional) enables blobfuse to access Azure DataLake storage account.
+When set to false, blobfuse will access Azure Block Blob storage account, hierarchical file system is not supported.
+Default `false`.
+This must be set `true` when [HNS enabled account](https://learn.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-namespace) is mounted.
+  - `streaming` - (optional) defines a file streaming.
+When it is turned on (it is by default), files, opened by a container in its volume mount are not cached on a node, but read directly from a blob storage.
+It is recommended to use.
+When it is turned off, files are cached on a node, but it may cause a problem with a limited node disk available space.

+    _Options off `streaming`_
+    - `enabled` - (optional) turn on/off a file streaming.
+Default is `true`

 There are [optional settings](../../guides/volume-mounts/optional-settings/) to fine tune volumes.